amaiya/onprem/README.md

 llm = LLM()
 ```

-By default, a 7B-parameter model is downloaded and used.
-However, you
+By default, a 7B-parameter model (**Mistral-7B-Instruct-v0.2**) is
+downloaded and used.
+If `use_zephyr=True` is supplied, a
+**Zephyr-7B-beta** model is automatically used (which is useful if the
+default Mistral model struggles with a particular task).
+Of course, you
-can easily supply the URL to an LLM of your choosing to
+can also easily supply the URL to an LLM of your choosing to
 [`LLM`](https://amaiya.github.io/onprem/core.html#llm) (see the [code
 generation section
 below](https://amaiya.github.io/onprem/#text-to-code-generation) for an
+example or the [FAQ](https://amaiya.github.io/onprem/#faq)).
+Any extra
-example).
-Any extra parameters supplied to
+parameters supplied to
 [`LLM`](https://amaiya.github.io/onprem/core.html#llm) are forwarded
 directly to `llama-cpp-python`.
-As of v0.0.20, **OnPrem.LLM** supports
-the newer GGUF format.

 ### Send Prompts to the LLM to Solve Problems